Skip to main content

 The core innovation of MEATER is the complete absence of wires.
 Every competitor that came before it had a cable running from the probe through the smoker lid to a display unit outside.
 That wire creates a seal break in your lid, complicates the cook, and eventually gets damaged from heat or movement.

-The 1000°F heat resistance matters for high-heat cooks.
-When I am doing a hot-and-fast brisket at 300°F or searing something at 500°F, the probe stays in without issue.
+The 1000°F heat resistance matters for high-heat cooks, hot-and-fast brisket at 300°F, searing at 500°F, the probe stays in without issue.

 Where the MEATER Pro earns its keep: a 12-hour brisket cook.
 Leave the probe in at the start, go to work, check your phone occasionally, and come back when it alerts you.
 That freedom is worth the price.